skx/rss2email/README.md

 The binary has integrated support for TAB-completion, for bash.
 To enable this update your [dotfiles](https://github.com/skx/dotfiles/) to include the following:

 ```
-source <(./rss2email bash-completion)
+source <(rss2email bash-completion)
 ```

 # Feed Configuration

-Once you have installed the application you'll need to configure the feeds to monitor.
-As of the 2.x release of `rss2email` the configuration file is:
+Once you have installed the application you'll need to configure the feeds to monitor, this could be done by editing the configuration file:

 * `~/.rss2email/feeds.txt`

-You can create/edit that file by hand if you wish, however there are several built-in sub-commands for manipulating the feed-list, for example you can add a new feed to monitor via the `add` sub-command:
+There are several built-in sub-commands for manipulating the feed-list, for example you can add a new feed to monitor via the `add` sub-command:

      $ rss2email add https://example.com/blog.rss